MileHacker Logo

 Medieval Fortress City

 Cuenca's historical value stems mainly from from the medieval period fortified city.
 UNESCO declared it a World Heritage Location in 1996.
-This designation highlights its unique urban landscape and the preservation of its historical fabric.
+This designation highlights its one-of-a-kind urban landscape and the preservation of its historical fabric.
 The urban area is known for its "Casas Colgadas" (Hanging Houses), clinging to the cliffs.
 These homes are a rare display of medieval engineering and architecture.

 Origins and Development

 Their origins trace back to an Islamic fortress, Kunka, founded in the 9th century.
 This early period shaped the city's layout and defensive structures.
-Alfonso VIII of Castile conquered Cuenca in 1177, transforming it into an important royal city and a bishopric during the Middle Ages.
-The city became a center for wool trading, bringing wealth and influence.
+Alfonso VIII of Castile conquered Cuenca in 1177, transforming it into an important royal city and a bishopric during the Medieval Period.
+The city became a central point for wool trading, bringing wealth and influence.
 During the Renaissance, Cuenca continued to thrive.
 Evidence of this period is clear in its impressive Gothic cathedral and numerous churches and convents throughout the city.
 These buildings showcase architectural styles and artistic movements that molded Spain over centuries.
 The city’s history appears at every turn, from ancient walls to grand plazas, offering a rich narrative for those walking its streets.

 Historical Milestones